evilpete/flipper_toolbox/README.md

 > `subghz_ook_to_sub.py keyfob_capture.ook`

-then copy keyfob_capture.sub to your Flipper
+then copy keyfob_capture.sub to your FlipperZero

-Generated file should be placed on the directory `/ext/subghz/` on the flipper
+Generated `.sub` file should be placed on the directory `/ext/subghz/` on the flipperZero

 </details>